emcarthur123/QSL-ML/README.md

-Note: This repo is a temploate on establishing how you can go about querying DESI <br/>
+This repo is a temploate on establishing how you can go about querying DESI <br/>
 and how a training sample may be created.
 If you plan on running it id recommend <br/>
 you look at the section below. <br/>